key4hep/k4MLJetTagger/README.md

 - The magnetic field $B$ of the detector is needed at one point to calculate the helix parameters of the tracks with respect to the primary vertex.
 The magnetic field is hard coded at the moment.
 It would be possible to retrieve it from the detector geometry (code already added; see the `Helper` file), but therefore, one must load the detector in the steering file, e.g. like [this](https://github.com/key4hep/CLDConfig/blob/ae99dbed8e34390036e29ca09897dc0ed7759030/CLDConfig/CLDReconstruction.py#L61-L66).
 As we use the v05 version of CLD at the moment, loading the detector is slow and not worth it to only set $Bz=2.0$ (in my opinion).
 With a newer detector version (e.g. v07) this might be worth investigating.
 - Currently, the network used was trained using the [FCCAnalyses convention](https://github.com/HEP-FCC/FCCAnalyses/blob/fa672d4326bcf2f43252d3554a138b53dcba15a4/examples/FCCee/weaver/config.py#L31) for naming the jet constituents observables.
 The naming is quite confusing; this is why I used my own convention that matches the [key4hep convention](https://github.com/key4hep/EDM4hep/blob/997ab32b886899253c9bc61adea9a21b57bc5a21/edm4hep.yaml#L195-L199).
 The class `VarMapper` in `Helpers` helps to switch between the two conventions.
 In the future, if retraining a model, I highly suggest switching to the convention used here when training the model to get rid of the FCCAnalyses convention.
 To do so, train the network with a yaml file like `extras/config_for_weaver_training.yaml` and root files created with `writeJetConstObs.py`, which use the key4hep convention.
 To run inference here in key4hep, you only need to modify the function `from_Jet_to_onnx_input` in `Helpers` where the `VarMapper` is used.
 Remove it; there should be no need to convert conventions anymore.
+- A correct primary vertex reconstruction is crucial for a good tagging performance.
+This is a larger issue, so see [section below](#primary-vertex-reconstruction-issues---a-new-project)

+### Primary vertex reconstruction issues - a new project

+Placeholder

+### Outlook

+Placeholder

 ## Further links: